 Since May of 2012, the Congress of Motion Picture Associations of Florida (COMPASS) has maintained an unfaltering legislative presence in Tallahassee and around the state, building credibility as the primary advocacy group for the Florida men and women who work in movie and television production and the Florida businesses that support this industry.

-Use this PayPal link to contribute to the COMPASS effort to enact new movie and television incentives legislation in 2015:
+Use this PayPal link to contribute to the COMPASS effort to enact new legislation to revitalize Florida motion picture production in 2016: